samaraaugust/A03/README.md

 1. Go back to your Webstorm and open up your terminal and make sure that you are in the folder where your files are located.

-1. Use the command “git init” to initialize git in your project.
+1. Use the command “git init” to initialize git in your project folder.

 1. Github provides a git link to the repository, which can come in the format of “https://github.com/username/repositoryName.git”.